ergochat/ergo/README.md

 - channels that [persist][go-sqlite] between restarts (+P)
 - messages are queued in the same order to all connected clients

+## Users

+If anyone is running and using this software, I'd love to link to you here with any details you deem appropriate.

 ## Why?

 I wanted to learn Go.